enoch-sit/project-1-xx/Tutorial.md

 ### Recommended: Use Part 2 for Complete Guide

-**👉 For the most foolproof experience, skip to "Part 2: Progressive Chatbot Deployment" below.**

 Part 2 provides step-by-step instructions for deploying each chatbot with proper process management, Docker containerization (for Python projects), and comprehensive testing.

 ### Quick Docker Deployment (Python Projects - chatbot_04/05):